ShayanGilmour/Simulated-Annealing/README.md

 # Simulated Annealing Solving Traveling Salesman Problem
 Solving Traveling Salesman Problem with Simulated Annealing.

+### Input:
+The distances between each pair of vertices.
+There are two methods available in the code for reading the input.
+1. At line `i`, there should be `n-i` space-separated integers; The `j`th integer indicates the distance between vertex `i` and `i+j`.
+2. At line `i`, there should be three space-separated integers; First, the index of the vertex, second and third integers indicates the coordinate of the vertex.

+### Process:
 In simulated annealing, we have point which is cruising the domain of a function.
 Here, the function is the cost function: The length of the cycle.
 And the point, which is a corresponding permutation of a cycle, is moving going to adjacent points in the domain.
 Here, adjacent point is just a similar permutation: Swapping 2 numbers of the permutation.

 Here we have a set of cities: